Long-tailed chinchilla: Varieties

 Three different types of domestic chinchilla are commonly recognized: la plata, costina, and raton.

 The la plata type has a better-developed musculature and heavier bone structure than the other two types.
 The typical la plata looks more roundish or compact, with a short, wide head, a large distance from one ear to another, and a relatively straight dorsal line.
 The shoulders are often as wide as the chest and rump.
 The ears are short and nearly round.

 The costina type is weaker in musculature and bone structure, with the most distinctive feature being its longer hind legs.
-The fore legs are shorter and placed closer together, and the shoulders are narrower.
+The forelegs are shorter and placed closer together, and the shoulders are narrower.
 The vertebral column is more arched; the neck line is sometimes very deep, forming a slight hump on the back of the animal.
 When viewed directly from the front, the head is V-shaped, the nose is pointed, and the distance between the ears is rather large.
 The ears are long and positioned at an angle around 45°.

 The raton type is reminiscent of the la plata type in its body structure, but the nose is pointed as in the costina.
 The ears are positioned very close together and rather horizontal.
 It is distinctly smaller, on average.